Smana/gitops-demo/README.md

 This is a simple web applications to demonstrate a GitOps workflow using **Github Actions** and [**ArgoCD**](https://argoproj.github.io/argo-cd/).

-At the end of the pipeline the Helm values are commited for a given pull-request.
+At the end of the pipeline the Helm values are committed for a given pull-request.

 When this pull-request is merged, ArgoCD automatically deploys the change in the target Kubernetes cluster.